Cocoa

-Main countries of Intervention
+Countries of Intervention

 Featured Image & Text

 With a track record collaborating with actors across the cocoa supply chain – including brands, roasters, and traders – PUR leverages its experience to design projects that are tailored to each customer’s needs.
 This flexibility allows us to deliver a wide range of services, from full project implementation and field operations to advisory support, MRV, and carbon certification management.
-The most suitable approach for each client depends on factors such as their presence in the supply chain, existing on-the-ground activities, available teams, and level of expertise.

 Cargill: Cocoa agroforestry